When you Invest in Georgian Jewelry you have a recession-proof investment which is certain to increase in value over the years.

-Purchased, most likely by a wealthy young lady on her "grand tour" of Europe and set in 10K yellow gold in the ribbon and garter motif on returning to Britain.
-To order or inquire, use the Contact Form Here
+Purchased most likely by a wealthy young lady on her "grand tour" of Europe and set in 10K yellow gold in the ribbon and garter motif on returning to Britain.

-Design elements of Neoclassical Georgian Jewelry also may include laurel leaves and bands of Greek key patterns arranged with geometric precision that were taken from antique architecture (as ancient jewelry was relatively unknown).
+Design elements of Neoclassical Georgian Jewelry also may include laurel leaves and bands of Greek Key patterns arranged with a geometric precision that were taken from antique architecture (as ancient jewelry was relatively unknown).

 Simply marrying into the Bonaparte family was like opening a treasure chest.

-When Napoléon remarried, while Josephine retained all except the Crown Jewels, his second wife, Marie-Louise was given new parures of diamonds, of pearls, of emeralds, rubies, of sapphires and of opals and diamonds.
+When Napoléon remarried, while Josephine retained all except the Crown Jewels, his second wife, Marie-Louise was given new parures of diamonds, pearls, emeralds, rubies, sapphires, opals, and diamonds.

 The famous "Napoleon Necklace" assembled in 1811, was presented by Napoléon Bonaparte to Marie- Louise, to celebrate the birth of their son.